-To get ready for the coming year and my new free goal setting workshop, I’ve been reading up on how other successful non-horsey entrepreneurs do their goal planning.
+To get ready for the coming year, I’ve been reading up on how other successful non-horsey entrepreneurs do their goal planning.
 And, this week I’m sharing with you one surprising thing that I’ve discovered during my prep that’s going to help you crush your goals.

 Welcome to the show notes!
 Remember, this is a brief summary from the How to Market Your Horse Business podcast.
 You'll want to listen to the entire episode for all the good stuff!